Employment offer letter email template [free download]

 There is also a chance that your candidate will decline your job offer, or request more time to consider it.
 Let’s look at the most common reasons why candidates decline job offers, and consider any methods to boost your business’ appeal to secure candidates.

-This can be difficult to address, but if the person is willing to share the details of the other offer, you may be able to counter this with a higher annual base salary, additional stock options or extra benefits.
+This can be difficult to address, but if the person is willing to share the details of the other offer, you may be able to counter this with a higher annual base salary or any other extra benefits.

 If this doesn’t work out in your favour, graciously accept defeat.
-You never know, they may not enjoy their first months with a new employer and return to your offer down the track.
+You never know, they may not enjoy their first months with a new employer and be interested in a role at your business down the track.

 Their current employer has countered your offer